FogSnitch/.github/profile/README.md

 # FogSnitch 👋

-Welcome to FogSnitch — we build tools that help team's see the invisible.
+We build tools that help team's see the invisible.

-We are an infrastructure team solving problems in observability.

-## What we’re building

 Our tool monitors your cloud to know if it has gone down.